Panasonic GX8 versus Olympus E-M10 III

 - More modern: Reflects 2 years and 1 month of technical progress since the GX8 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GX8 comes out slightly ahead of the E-M10 III (7 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GX8 emerges as the winner of the contest (7 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the GX8 or the E-M10 III handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic GX8 (⇒ rgt)||Rec||82/100 Silver||4.5/5||5/5||4.5/5||2015||1,199||discont.||check|